Updated August, 2017

 |Inside the ticket gate of Tokyo Station.||Follow directions to Keiyo Line -> Keiyo Food Street.|

 When you're passing through Tokyo Station (eg for a Shinkansen ride, or for the Narita Express to or from Narita Airport) be sure to enjoy a bowl of ramen from T's Tantan.
-It will probably the only place you'll find it vegan, since the broth is virtually always made with fish flakes (called dashi) and perhaps other animal stock powders, though chefs at most restaurants won't think of this when they offer it to you in the same conversation that you explain you don't eat fish.
-(Chabuton ramen chain now offer a vegan ramen too, but it's not nearly as good.)
+It will probably the only place you'll find it vegan, since elsewhere in Japan the broth is virtually always made with fish flakes (called dashi) and perhaps other animal stock powders, though chefs at most restaurants won't think of this when they offer it to you in the same conversation that you explain you don't eat fish.
 T's Tantan promote veganism to their mostly non-vegan clientele in a gentle but powerful style with symbols and phrases (curiously in English) all over the walls, leaving diners with no doubt that they are enjoying a plant based meal.
 It's inside the ticket gate (but not the Shinkansen gate), so don't exit the station.
 Head towards the Keio Line, and then Keio Street (an underground food "street").
 If you happen to come from outside the station (which seems unlikely) you'll need to buy a ticket into the station.

 |a bowl of ramen from T's Tantan, Tokyo Station|